stef/MACC/README.markdown

  4. Group members verify signature, if successful they respond with their verification key signed by their own static key

+ 5. All group members that verify the signature successfully add the new party to their session.

 Agent send encrypted broadcast

  1. agent encrypts his message for each user seperately